 Jefferson's time after the Globetrotters was spent going through most of the minor league squads in the U.S., including stints with the USBL's Nebraska Cranes and the rival-Kansas Cagerz after his time with the Legend.

-Page 2 of 2 - The post player has been out of basketball for three years and is now working in the Georgia Prison System as a guard.
+The post player has been out of basketball for three years and is now working in the Georgia Prison System as a guard.

 "I'm still in pretty good shape," Jefferson said.
 "I wouldn't mind playing in the NBA; but I have realized that the opportunity probably isn't going to happen; but if it ever does, then I'll be ready."